GOVTNZ/web-standards/guidance/assessment/tests/a11y/tables.md

 * `<td>` instead of `<th>`, or
 * `<div>` and `<span>` elements instead of standard HTML table markup.
-**

 ###### Layout tables

-If a layout table is used, it must not include any of following HTML elements and attributes:
+If the  table is a layout table, it must not include any of following HTML elements and attributes:

 * `<th>`, `<thead>`, `<tfoot>` and `<caption>` elements
 * `summary`, `scope` or `headers` attributes.